marinasundstrom/item-catalog/README.md

 # Item Catalog

 App for cataloging items with pictures.

-Built with .NET MAUI using Blazor.
 Components are from MudBlazor.
-It is multi-platform.

-There is also a Web version of the app.

 A "Worker" service demonstrates how to communicate with a microservice through asynchronous messaging.